The STL+ C++ Library Collection

 The hash's iterators are unidirectional - that is, you can only traverse the elements in a forward direction from begin() to end().
 There is only a "++" operator and not a "--" operator for an iterator and there are no reverse iterators.
 It seems to me that since there is no such thing as a sort ordering on a hash, there's no need for any other iteration order.

 STLplus iterators are slightly different to STL iterators in that they know which container they belong to.
 When an iterator is first declared, but not assigned to, it is known as a null iterator.
-Then, when it is assigned to so that it points to a node in the tree, it is known as a valid iterator.
+Then, when it is assigned to so that it points to a value in the hash, it is known as a valid iterator.
 If the iterator is made to point off the end of the hash - for example by incrementing to the value returned by the end() method above, then it becomes an end iterator.

 This concept is similar to STL iterators like the list iterator, where an iterator that walks off the end of the list becomes an end iterator.
 However, the STL has no concept of a null iterator and therefore no direct equivalent of a valid iterator.